Solar Powering Your IoT Devices

-The batteries cost less than $0.30, so not a major cost, however the labor to replace the batteries will be greater than $10 per hour.
+The batteries cost less than $0.30, so not a major cost, however, the labor to replace the batteries will be greater than $10 per hour.

 If the sensors are deployed on a large campus, there could easily be a thousand rooms to monitor.
-Assume that battery replacement times average 10 minutes per sensor.
+Assume that battery replacement times average of 10 minutes per sensor.
 It would take an employee 166 hours or just over 4 weeks per year to replace the batteries.

 Therefore, annual sensor maintenance would cost about $2,000.

-This figure is very conservative and assumes an employee working for slightly above minimum wage with no benefits and no consideration for cost of sourcing and inventorying batteries.
+This figure is very conservative and assumes an employee working for slightly above minimum wage with no benefits and no consideration for the cost of sourcing and inventorying batteries.
 Also, labor time could be significantly higher depending on the amount of time it takes to travel to the location of each sensor.

 One solution to this problem is the integration of a solar panel into the system.
 Solar panels can harvest light energy both indoors and outdoors providing a source of consistent power and increasing the lifetime of your product while simultaneously decreasing the total cost to your customer.